 Cadmium chloride was reported to be mutagenic in vivo in male albino rats that were injected intraperitoneally with a 4 mg/kg bw dose of the chemical.
-Single strand DNA breaks were observed following exposure, notably in the kidneys (EU RAR, 2007).
+Single strand DNA breaks were observed following exposure, notably in the kidney (EU RAR, 2007).

-Cadmium chloride was reported to be mutagenic in vivo, where micronucleus induction and sister chromatid exchanges in mouse bone marrow and chromosomal aberration were investigated after a single intraperitoneal (ip) treatment at doses of 1.9, 5.7 or 7.6 mg/kg bw.
+Cadmium chloride was reported to be mutagenic in vivo where micronucleus induction and sister chromatid exchanges in mouse bone marrow and chromosomal aberration were investigated, after a single intraperitoneal (i.p.) treatment at doses of 1.9, 5.7 or 7.6 mg/kg bw.
 A dose-dependent increase of peripheral erythrocytes with micronuclei was reported in this study.
 Doses of 5.7 and 7.6 mg/kg bw induced bone marrow toxicity, demonstrated by a significant increase in the percentage of polychromatic erythrocytes relative to normal chromatic erythrocytes when compared with the control.
 The chemical was also reported to induce chromosomal aberrations (excluding metaphases with chromosome or chromatid gaps).
-The effects were dose dependent with the maximum effect observable 24 hours post-treatment.
+The effects were dose-dependent with the maximum effect observable at 24 hours post-treatment.
 A dose-dependent increase in the frequency of sister chromatid exchanges was reported at the two highest doses (EU RAR, 2007).

 Chromosomal aberrations, increased frequency of micronuclei, and sister chromatid exchanges have been detected in humans environmentally exposed to cadmium (EU RAR, 2007).
-However, the specific cadmium compounds involved were not identified.
+However, the specific cadmium compounds involved are not identified.

-Cadmium chloride and cadmium sulfate are classified as hazardous (Category 2 mutagenic substances) with the risk phrase 'May cause heritable genetic damage' (T; R46) in HSIS (Safe Work Australia).
+Cadmium chloride and cadmium sulfate are classified as hazardous-Category 2 mutagens-with the risk phrase 'May cause heritable genetic damage' (T; R46) in HSIS (Safe Work Australia).

-Based on the available data, there is sufficient evidence to adopt this classification for the chemical.
+Based on the available data, there is sufficient evidence to adopt this classification applying to this chemical (CAS No. 52337-78-7).